Simulating Image Coaddition with the Nancy Grace Roman Space Telescope. IV. Hyperparameter Optimization and Experimental Features: Acknowledgments

 \section{Acknowledgments}

-We thank Katarina (Dida) Markovi\v{c}, Arun Kannawadi, and Axel Guinot for helping us maintain the {\sc PyImcom} software and Eric Huff and David Weinberg for useful discussions.
+We thank Katarina (Dida) Markovi\v{c}, Arun Kannawadi, Axel Guinot, Sidney Mau, and Federico Berlfein for helping us maintain the {\sc PyImcom} software and Eric Huff and David Weinberg for useful discussions.
 This paper has undergone internal review in the Roman High Latitude Imaging Survey (HLIS) Cosmology Project Infrastructure Team (PIT).
 We would like to thank Arun Kannawadi and David Weinberg for helpful comments and feedback during the review process.
+We thank the anonymous reviewer for insightful comments and Mike Jarvis and Arun Kannawadi for useful discussions during the revision.

 K.C., C.H., K.L., E.M., and M.T. received support from the “Maximizing Cosmological Science with the Roman High Latitude Imaging Survey” Roman Project Infrastructure Team (NASA grant 22-ROMAN11-0011).
 C.H. additionally received support from the David \& Lucile Packard Foundation award 2021-72096.
 M.Y. and M.T. were also supported by NASA under JPL Contract Task 70-711320, “Maximizing Science Exploitation of Simulated Cosmological Survey Data Across Surveys.”